curridesigns/FoodCourting/readme.md

 Hey Everyone,

-Thought I would get started with a Read Me file.
-Just helps me gather some thought for a bigger project.

 First and foremost, this is created entirely in Vanilla JS.
 If you have any questions about how something is done please check the Web API docs https://developer.mozilla.org/en-US/docs/Web/API it is full of great resources for how stuff works, and the syntax for different things